Oh dear. The word is spreading so I might as well tell the story here too.

 What did your teacher say to that?

-Well.
 I guess I know Emma will not back down for something she believes in.
 Her teenage years will be interesting.
 Our families have found this story hilarious.
 She got phone calls all night from her Papas telling her how proud they were of her.
-Scott posted on the Rivals website forum this story.
+Scott posted this story on Gopowercat.com.
 He has over 1,800 views and nearly 40 or so comments.
 Emma has won over Wildcat Nation.
 It’s still being read and commented on two days later.
 Some of my favorite comments:

 What a little Stallion she is!
 Tell her she has Wildcat Nation pulling for her.